 1. Put Some Epsom Salt

-Put your DIY skills to make the bath bombs even more effective.
-Mix the Epsom salt with baking powder and liquid detergent to make the concoction.
+Engage your DIY spirit to enhance the bath bombs’ effect.
+Mix Epsom salt with baking powder and a splash of liquid detergent to whip up a concoction.

 Let the mixture harden overnight, and then put the bath bombs in the toilet bowl in the morning.
 Follow up by pouring a glass of hot water, and you will be good to go!